-I’ve switched to using Octopress rather than Wordpress to run my blog.
-I have ran wordpress since 2003, before it was forked from B2 cafelog, I’ve decided to switch as I’m currently patching security problems in my blog software more often than writing blog posts.
+I’ve switched to using Octopress rather than WordPress to run my blog.
+I have ran wordpress since 2003, before it was forked from B2 cafelog, I’ve decided to switch as I’m currently patching security problems in my blog software more often than writing blog posts, this is probably more indicative of my blog tempo rather than anything else.
 Octopress runs on my home computer and generates a bunch of HTML files from markdown files that I rsync with my web host.
 Using Octopress also means that:

 - I can version control my site content

 - I can write my posts using vim.